gonzoknows/gonzoknows.github.io/_posts/2023-02-06-Simplex-Chat-Contact.md

 ### Why Have I Established a Means of Communication?
 I Would Have Never Thought People Would Want to Contact Me for My Posts and Guides

-This site started as a joke but now has become a side hobby.
+This site started as a joke, but now has become a side hobby.
 I mostly established a better means of communication than my website comments, YouTube comments, etc. because there are sometimes more questions than can be answered in a blog post, and I realized people have plenty of questions (which I don't mind answering, so reach out!).

 I also came to realize that social media, such as Instagram, probably isn't the best means of direct communication.
 For one, I turn off notifications on most of my social media because it breaks the gamification feel of the app and turns it into a normal app again.
 An app on which I can connect with my family from a long distance, as I'm an out-of-state college student.
 I don't need the constant notifications and the delayed notifications, which are programmed to be delayed to "keep you in the loop" and to mind hack your brain to feed it dopamine, aka the social dilemma.

 ### What even is SimpleX Chat?
 So what is SimpleX Chat?
-SimpleX Chat is very similar to the Signal messenger used by famous celebrities due to it's very strong security and encryption protocols, famous celebrities such as Katy Perry, Eminem, Angelina Jolie, and even my Accounting II professor all use signal.
-SimpleX Chat is so similar to Sigal it uses the exact same encryption standards as the Signal app called [The Double Ratchet Algorithm](https://en.wikipedia.org/wiki/Double_Ratchet_Algorithm).
+SimpleX Chat is very similar to the Signal messenger used by celebrities due to its strong security and encryption protocols, celebrities Katy Perry, Eminem, Angelina Jolie, and even my Accounting II professor all use signal.
+SimpleX Chat is so similar to Signal the exact same encryption standards as the Signal app called [The Double Ratchet Algorithm](https://en.wikipedia.org/wiki/Double_Ratchet_Algorithm).

-SimpleX Chat brings mostly all the security features of Signal, all without needing an personal phone number.
+SimpleX Chat brings mostly all the security features of Signal, all without needing a personal phone number.
 This is the reason I kinda dislike Signal for none personal communication is due to the phone number requirement and I don't have the budget for a second phone number.

-For all the security experts out there, SimpleX Chat had a recently audit for it's security back in October 2022 by Trail of Bits.
+For all the security experts out there, SimpleX Chat had a recent audit for its security back in October 2022 by Trail of Bits.
 This security audit can be found [here](https://simplex.chat/blog/20221108-simplex-chat-v4.2-security-audit-new-website.html)

-Also SimpleX Chat has a very cool new feature called "Live" messages which basically show what your typing as you type the message in realtime.
+Also, SimpleX Chat has a very cool new feature called "Live" messages.
+Which basically show what you're typing as you type the message in real time.